iamakkkhil/iamakkkhil/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on Eyantra Project
+- 🔭 I’m currently working on Eyantra Quality Assurance Bot Project
 - 🌱 I’m currently learning Machine learning and Open CV
 - 👯 I’m looking to collaborate on Basic ML Projects
 - 💬 Ask me about Open CV and Python